×

 Preservation of Legacy Application

-Businesses can continue using their legacy SPARC applications without depending on aging hardware with SPARC emulators.
+With SPARC emulators, businesses can continue using their legacy SPARC applications without depending on aging hardware.
 They can seamlessly function on modern hardware while managing their costs and avoiding costly migrations.

 Testing and Development